Rye, East Sussex: History

 Rye was considered one of the finest of the Cinque Ports, though constant work had to be done to stop the gradual silting up of the river and the harbour.
 Also, a conflict arose between the maritime interests and the landowners, who gradually "inned" or reclaimed land from the sea on Romney and Walland Marsh, and thus reduced the tidal flows that were supposed to keep the harbour free of silt.
 Acts of Parliament had to be passed to enable the Rother to be kept navigable at all.

 With the coming of bigger ships and larger deepwater ports, Rye's economy began to decline, and fishing and particularly smuggling (including owling, the smuggling of wool) became more important.
 Imposition of taxes on goods had encouraged smuggling since 1301, but by the end of the 17th century, it became widespread throughout Kent and Sussex, with wool being the largest commodity.
 When luxury goods were also added, smuggling became a criminal pursuit, and groups – such as the Hawkhurst Gang who met in The Mermaid Inn in Rye – turned to murder and were subsequently hanged.
+In the 1500s, there was a small Huguenot community at Rye and neighbouring Winchelsea.

 Since 1803, lifeboats have been stationed at Rye although the lifeboat station is now at Rye Harbour about 2 mi downriver from the town.
 The worst disaster in RNLI history concerning a single vessel, and in the 20th century, occurred in 1928, when the lifeboat Mary Stanford sank with all hands; 17 men were drowned.
 The incident is recorded by a tablet at Winchelsea church, by the imposing memorial at Rye Harbour Church and by the folk song "The Mary Stanford of Rye".
 A new Mary Stanford was commissioned by the RNLI two years later, and stationed at Ballycotton on the coast of Ireland.
 Since 2010, the RNLI has operated an Atlantic 85-class inshore lifeboat at Rye Harbour.

 Between 1696 and 1948, six ships of the Royal Navy have borne the name HMS Rye.

 During the 1803–1805 Napoleonic invasion threat, Rye, Dover, and Chatham were regarded as the three most likely invasion ports, and Rye became the western command centre for the Royal Military Canal.
 The canal was planned from Pett Level to Hythe, but was not completed until long after the threat had passed.

 From 1838 to 1889, Rye had its own borough police force.
 It was a small force, often with just two officers.
 Rye police frequently had difficulties on Bonfire night (5 November) and special constables were recruited to help deal with the problems bonfire gangs caused.
 After amalgamation with the county force in 1889 a new police station was provided in Church Square.
 In 1892 the strength of the town police, now amalgamated, was one sergeant and three constables.